|

 Enterprise-D, heard in "Out of Control/The Crash," ends the ship's

-short-lived film career with bland action material suitable for
+short-lived film career with bland action material suitable only for

-television.
-Did he not take inspiration from Horner's impressive cue for
+narrative flow.
+Did he not take inspiration from Horner's impressive cue

-the destruction of the Enterprise in the third feature film?
-The action
+for the destruction of the Enterprise in the third feature film?

-too familiar to cues in "The Next Generation" and "Deep Space Nine."
 The

+but all too familiar to cues in "The Next Generation" and "Deep Space

-tragedy, especially given how menacing Malcolm McDowell can be in any
+suspense, a tragedy given how menacing the actor can be in any setting

-setting when you stand his hair on end.
-In the end, the most frustrating
+when you stand his hair on end.
+In the end, the most frustrating aspect

 style.
 Both